ASGGN & LRG satellite meetings GGAA 2016Dec 01

 - A joint network meeting will be held on Tuesday, February 16th, 2016 (16.30-20.30h)

-discussion when using genetic selection as a mitigation strategy.
+- The aim of the ASGGN meeting is to provide a forum for discussion when using genetic selection as a mitigation strategy.
 During the meeting we will be focusing on proxies, microbial population and adaptation (see attached agenda).
 However, we do encourage you to bring in other questions you deal with during the general discussions too.

 - AgendaASGGN2016 (0.33MB)

 - A first joint network meeting was held in Reading (UK) in June 2015.
 The participants indicated it would be good to continue these meetings in order to (1) Develop/improve communication and collaboration among GRA Livestock Research Group Networks; and (2) Explore interdisciplinary approaches for tackling the issue of greenhouse gas emissions from animal agriculture: identifying challenges, looking for synergies, creating collaborative research and funding opportunities, and defining remaining interdisciplinary questions.

 - Attached is a registration form.
 There is no registration through the conference-website required for this meeting.
 If you would like to participate and contribute to the meeting, please fill in the registration form and reply to me.
 Based on these registrations, the final agenda will be made up, consisting of scientific in-depth presentations and time for discussion to define synergies and collaborations.
 This will be sent to the participants of the meeting a few weeks before the meeting.

 Looking forward seeing many of you in Melbourne.